The Oracle Database installation process consists of the following phases:

 When you use the interactive method to install Oracle Database, Oracle Universal Installer displays a series of screens that enable you to specify all of the required information to install the Oracle Database software and optionally create a database.

-With Oracle Database 11g Release 1 (11.1) on AIX, Oracle Universal Installer provides two interactive methods that you can use to install Oracle Database:
+With Oracle Database 11g Release 1 (11.1) on SPARC, Oracle Universal Installer provides two interactive methods that you can use to install Oracle Database:

-Basic: Select this installation method if you want to quickly install Oracle Database.
+Basic: Select this installation method to quickly install Oracle Database.
 This installation method requires minimal user input.
 It installs the software and optionally creates a general-purpose database using the information that you specify on the screen.
 It is the default installation method.

-Advanced: Select this installation method if you want to complete any of the following tasks:
+Advanced: Select this installation method to complete any of the following tasks: